emfinfo/cypherlib/README.md

-# CypherLib 1.1.0 - august 2019
+# CypherLib 1.2.0 - january 2020
 A Java library for encryption/decryption and hashing
-- class AesUtil for encryp/decrypt with AES (for production);
+- class AES for encryp/decrypt with AES technique (for production);
+- class AesUtil to check encrypted data
 - class AlphaSubsUtil for encryp/decrypt with alphabets substitution (for education);
 - class XorUtil for encrypt/decrypt with bit manipulation (XOR, for education).
-- class Util for decrypting Login data
+- class Util for decrypting Login data and check customer license

 You can download and open this project in NetBeans.
 It's a Java 8 maven project.
 So, dependencies are loaded automaticly from maven central.
 There are some test classes where you can learn how to use this library.